 19 January, 2015.
-That's the date that Google decided to can its Google Glass Explorer program, leaving early adopters (delightfully known by many as Glassholes) wondering what to do with the expensive piece of wearable kit.
+That's the date that Google decided to can its Google Glass Explorer program, leaving early adopters wondering what to do with the expensive piece of kit.

 One of the biggest criticisms of the first incarnation of Glass was that it was plain ugly.
 Even with the help of Oakley and Ray-Ban, Glass couldn't shake it's tech prototype look.
-With the Enterprise Edition, it's perhaps less of a priority, but there has been some changes made to the design.
+With the Enterprise Edition, it's perhaps less of a priority, but while the DNA is much the same there have been some changes made for this version.